-Getting a mortgage is tricky at any age but it becomes particularly complicated once you become a pensioner.
-Older borrowers may need a mortgage to buy a retirement property, to payoff an interest-only mortgage or just to remortgage onto a cheaper deal or clear debts.
-However, there is a risk of hitting a mortgage lender’s maximum age limits, which range from as low as 55 to as high as 85.
+Getting a mortgage can be tricky at any age but it becomes particularly complicated once you become a pensioner.
+Older borrowers may need a mortgage to buy a retirement property, to pay off an interest-only mortgage or just to remortgage onto a cheaper deal or clear debts.
+However, there is a risk of hitting a mortgage lender’s maximum age limits, which range from around 70 up to around 95 for specialist lenders.

 Can I get a mortgage as a pensioner?

 The retirement age is currently defined as age 65 as that is when men and women become eligible for the state pension.
 Even if you are still working well into your 60s and 70s, the closer you are to the maximum lending ages, the harder it is to get a mortgage.
 Lending to an older borrower is risky for a bank as they want to know they will get some of their money back, plus it can be hard to prove your income and pass tough affordability tests if you are retired and not earning much money.
-Most lenders will still consider applications for those over-65 but it will become harder the older you get and the less income you are earning.
-A typical borrower can usually get a mortgage worth up to four times their income as long as they pass the bank’s affordability and interest rate stress tests.
+Most lenders will still consider applications for those over 65 but it will become harder the older you get and the less income you are earning.
+A typical borrower can usually get a mortgage worth up to 5 times their income as long, as they pass the bank’s affordability tests.

 Mortgage options for over 65s